gledguri/Smart-eDNA-sampling/README.md

 # Smart eDNA sampling strategies — analysis code

 Analysis code for *Smart eDNA sampling strategies*, evaluating how sampling effort affects the accuracy of Gaussian Process (GP) predictions and spatial parameter recovery for environmental DNA (eDNA) surveys.
-The analysis combines empirical eDNA data from 12 fish species collected along the U.S. West Coast (Guri et al. 2024, *ICES Journal of Marine Science*; Guri et al. 2025) with simulated spatial fields covering a range of spatial autocorrelation strengths, and progressively thins both to quantify how many samples are needed to reliably estimate spatial structure and predict eDNA concentration.
+The analysis combines empirical eDNA data from 12 fish species collected along the U.S. West Coast (Guri et al. 2025, Quantitative, Multispecies Monitoring at a Continental Scale. https://doi.org/10.1101/2025.10.30.685180) with simulated spatial fields covering a range of spatial autocorrelation strengths, and progressively thins both to quantify how many samples are needed to reliably estimate spatial structure and predict eDNA concentration.

 ## Repository structure